Pan8732965/The-Finished-Programs-of-C/README.md

 <img src="https://user-images.githubusercontent.com/62552984/90979568-79cccf80-e588-11ea-917a-c90dc3415f3b.png" width="400" height="260">
 > Chinese:
 <img src="https://user-images.githubusercontent.com/62552984/90979700-77b74080-e589-11ea-8c35-c9e3ead02755.png" height="300">
+⚠️Chinese users:When you want to compiler please use big5,and use UTF-8 when editing.
+Otherwise;you can't read it.
 In the end,hope you guys enjoy this game.📣
 ### 🛠 The process of the Guessing Game program
 In this program,I mainly use function to simplify my code(that is a big help for me).And use lots of different functions to make the program better.